aksommerville/rabbit/README.md

 ## TODO
 - [x] Input.
-- [ ] POC half-screen scrolling.
-Not really a Rabbit concern but I'm dying to see it.
+- [x] POC half-screen scrolling.
+Not really a Rabbit concern but I'm dying to see it. ...works great!
 - [x] Eliminate rb_framebuffer, use rb_image for everything.
 Think it through.
 - [ ] Review blitting into alpha image.
 I've turned framebuffer into image broadly, but didn't look at this hard.
 - [ ] Keyboard as input, connect vmgr and inmgr without a lot of drama.